anderium/anderium.github.io/programming/numpy-shape-typing.md

 impossible for statically inferring everything, because that would probably lead to the ability to program with the type hints, something that seems really weird.

-The only reason I made this page is that I was looking into this today anyway for answering a question on a private forum and I wanted a place to put the text below:
+The reason I made this page is that I was looking into this anyway for answering a question on a private forum after it piqued my interest.
+(And I needed a place to put the text below so it wouldn't get lost to time.)

 > There is a [PEP-646] accepted for Python 3.11 that goes into basic implementation for shapes, but it has not yet been
 > implemented entirely for numpy and IDE type checking (mypy does not yet support `TypeVarTuple`).
 The problem with